-THE BOARD'S CONDUCT OF ITS AFFAIRS
+THE BOARD'S CONDUCT OF AFFAIRS

 1 Every company should be headed by an effective Board to lead and control the company.
+The Board is collectively responsible for the success of the company.
+The Board works with Management to achieve this and the Management remains accountable to the Board.